 If I switch from the full-time to the part-time program, will it affect my scholarship?

 A full-time student who switches to part-time will see the scholarship reduced by one-quarter.
 For example, if you are awarded a full-time merit scholarship for $10,000 a year ($5,000 per semester) and later switch to part-time, the scholarship will decrease to $7,500 ($3,750 per semester), but the total award will not decrease.
-Assuming you stay in good standing and don’t take a leave of absence, you will receive your total award of $30,000, but in smaller increments over a longer period of time and in no event will the total amount exceed the $30,000 awarded on admission.
+Assuming you remain eligible to continue enrollment and don’t take a leave of absence, you will receive your total award of $30,000, but in smaller increments over a longer period of time and in no event will the total amount exceed the $30,000 awarded on admission.

 If I switch from the part-time to the full-time program, will it affect my scholarship?

 A part-time student who switches to full-time will see an increase in their semester award by one-quarter, but the total award will not increase.
 For example, assume you are awarded a part-time merit scholarship for $10,000 a year ($5,000 per semester) and later switch to full-time status.
-Your scholarship will increase to $13,334 ($6,667 per semester), but the cumulative amount awarded if you remain in good standing and don’t take a leave of absence will not exceed the $40,000 award granted upon admission.
+Your scholarship will increase to $13,334 ($6,667 per semester), but the cumulative amount awarded if you remain eligible to continue enrollment and don’t take a leave of absence will not exceed the $40,000 award granted upon admission.

 If I am a part-time student and enroll in six or fewer units, will it affect my scholarship?